diggerwoo/libocli/doc/Syntax Registration.md

 }
 ```

-The callback function type cmd_fun_t has two parameters:
+The callback function type **cmd_fun_t** has two parameters:
-- The first one is a pointer of type cmt_art_t, which points to the array of callback argument.
-Please refer to section 2 of [Callback Argument](Symbol%20Definition.md).
+- The first is a pointer of type **cmt_art_t**, which points to the array of callback argument.
+For details please refer to section 2 of [Callback Argument](Symbol%20Definition.md).
-- The second one is of int type, we always use "do_flag" to represent this parameter.
+- The second is a integer that we always use "do_flag" to represent.
 It is related to the "no" syntax.
-If the command is started with "no", then (do_flag & UNDO_FLAG) will be true, otherwise the (do_flag & DO_FLAG) will be ture.
-Apparently the "ping" command doesn't have the "no" syntax. whilst other configuration commands like the "route" command need this.
-We use "route ..." to add rule, also use "no route ..." to delete rule.
+If the command is started with "no", then (do_flag & UNDO_FLAG) will be True, otherwise the (do_flag & DO_FLAG) will be Ture.
+Apparently the "ping" command doesn't have the "no" syntax. whilst other configuration commands like the "route" need this.
+We use "route ..." to add a static route, also use "no route ..." to delete one.
 Please refer to [route.c](../example/route.c).

 ## 4.2 Register a syntax

-Functions add_cmd_easily() and add_cmd_syntax() can all be used to register syntax.
+Functions add_cmd_easily() and add_cmd_syntax() can all be used to register a syntax.
 ```c
 /* Predefined VIEW, each coresponds to one bit */
 #define	BASIC_VIEW		0x0001